vhartman/vhartman.github.io/_posts/2024-03-15-inf-norm-sampling.md

 This is fairly inefficient.

 Replacing the uniform sampling of the robot-configuration with the box-constrained sampling already gives a solid speedup.
-I want to investigate if changing the tiem-sampling to something better helps the performance of ST-RRT\*.
+I want to investigate if changing the time-sampling to something better helps the performance of ST-RRT\*.

 I am not sure how well batched samping works in this setting.
 This should be explored.